Who should be the Democratic presidential nominee? This is the question that our editors face this week.

 Joe Biden seems the most likely candidate to be tapped by the party to take on President Trump, although some worry that his all too familiar agenda can be seen as just a repeat of the Obama administration.
 Most candidates have targeted Biden in the debates in an attempt to undermine his presidential bid.
 After a shaky start to both his campaign and debates, his most recent appearances on national television have been impressive, especially when facing Kamala Harris’ attacks during the debates.
 Biden’s charismatic nature during these debates has appealed to voters as he has extended his lead over Bernie Sanders.
 But is he the best candidate or is he just riding the coat tails of Obama?

-as strong as kamala harris is, she is not getting AS MUCH traction as i hoped – by liberals
+As strong as kamala harris is, she is not getting AS MUCH traction as I hoped – A Liberal article

 When Kamala Harris announced that she would be running as the first Africa-American women to run for the presidency, many expected her to be ‘a formidable challenger’.
 Although she still holds a strong position, catching up to Joe Biden is going to prove a very tough challenge.